Blac Chyna Reportedly ‘Hurt’ After Kardashian-Jenner Sisters Ignore Her Birthday, Rob MIA During Party

 “They are co-parenting and independently working on themselves but they’re more cordial now than they have been, which is why they hung out recently.
 But by no means are they back together.”

-[Featured Image by Star Shooter/ AP Images]
+[Featured Image by Star Shooter/AP Images]